Skip to main content

 The food in airport lounges varies enormously - from limp salad bars and shrink-wrapped sandwiches to made-to-order wagyu burgers and fresh sushi.
 Where you are in the world matters far more than which lounge network you're using.
 In general, Middle Eastern and Asian lounges lead on food quality, European lounges are solid and consistent, and American lounges range from decent to disappointing depending on the specific location.

-I've eaten my way through more airport lounges than I care to admit.
-Some meals have been genuinely memorable - not just "good for an airport," but actually good.
-Others have left me walking out to buy a proper meal at a terminal restaurant instead.
+Across a huge range of airport lounges, the food runs the full spectrum.
+Some meals are genuinely memorable, not just "good for an airport," but actually good.
+Others leave travelers walking out to buy a proper meal at a terminal restaurant instead.
 Here's what to realistically expect.

 The Tier System Nobody Talks About